EyeTrackVR/EyeTrackVR/GUI/ETVR/README.md

 If you want to work on the Rust code, you will need to install the Rust toolchain.
 Starting with RustC.

 Then in `vscode` you will need to install the extensions [`rust-analyzer`](https://rust-analyzer.github.io/manual.html#vs-code).
+Optionally you can install [`CodeLLDB`](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb) for active breakpoint debugging.

-For the `rust-analyzer` extension to work, you will always need to open the workspace from the `GUI/ETVR` folder.
+For the `rust-analyzer` extension to work, you will always need to open the workspace file from the `GUI/ETVR` folder.

 There is a workspace file in the `GUI/ETVR` folder, which you can open in vscode.
 This will automatically set the correct rust toolchain and the correct rust-analyzer settings.